 French Country Architectural Style

 Characteristics of our French Country collection include hipped roofs, steeper roof pitches, and a generous use of small windows.
-If you are someone who believes the kitchen is an important central gathering point of a home, or that a stone fireplace is perfect to curl up next to, French Country style architecture will surely appeal–and is easily incorporated into your mountain style home.
+If you are someone who believes the kitchen is an important gathering point of a home, or that a stone fireplace is perfect to curl up next to, French Country style architecture will surely appeal.
+It also easily incorporates into your mountain style home.
 An excellent example of this seamless integration is the Montclair conceptual floor plan customized for the Idaho residence shown above.

 Rarely without stone accents, (outside as well as in), this style of architecture reminds more than one PrecisionCraft client of a chalet from their childhood.
-Many homes in the French Country series greet owners and guests alike with low-walled, courtyard entries and elliptical or arched windows.
+Many homes in the French Country series greet visitors with low-walled, courtyard entries and elliptical or arched windows.
 Dormers and window shutters are also prevalent.
-And, while floor plans in our French Country series are unique, they do have something in common, as the French would say, “L’habit ne fait pas le moine.”
+And, while floor plans in our French Country series are unique, they do have something in common; as the French would say, “L’habit ne fait pas le moine.”

 A charming example of this is our Chaumont design concept.
 Do not let the cottage-like exterior of the Chaumont, nor its stone-lined turret, deceive you into thinking it is anything other than an authentic, natural log and timber structure.
 Inspired by the Provence region, Chaumont and other homes in our French Country collection offer clients the log and timber home they expect, in addition to the comfortable and elegant aesthetic they deserve.

 Harkening back to the style’s traditional roots, our French Country style homes are infused with an historical flavor reminiscent of the southern French valleys from whence we first drew inspiration.
 Clients drawn to this style seem to concur, often musing about the style’s innate feel of a discreet and old world charm.